Trigger Finger Release

 The open trigger finger release may also be done under straight local anesthesia, but this procedure is done at a hospital or ambulatory surgery center.
 It involves making a small incision at the base of your finger over the involved pulley.
 The pulley is cut so that your tendon will glide smoothly without getting caught.
 A soft dressing is placed after surgery that may be removed after two to three days.
 Stitches will be removed in the office two weeks after surgery.
 Hand and finger range of motion is encouraged immediately after surgery, and full recovery usually takes a few weeks.

-Trigger finger is a problem that can develop over time.
+Developing trigger finger is often associated with conditions like rheumatoid arthritis.
 There is usually no specific cause of this disorder.
 It may cause a bothersome clicking or locking of your finger.
 Many times you may not be able to straighten the finger without using assistance from your other hand.
 You may even feel a small painful nodule at the base of your finger.
+The affected finger may get stuck in a bent position, causing discomfort.

-The snapping or clicking that you feel is a result of inflammation surrounding the flexor tendon in your finger.
-A normal tendon glides smoothly through several pulleys.
+The snapping or clicking that you feel is a result of inflammation surrounding the flexor tendon in your finger, which are common trigger finger symptoms.
+This inflammation can also lead to finger stiffness.
+A normal tendon glides smoothly through several pulleys, but prolonged gripping can cause issues, especially in the ring finger.
 When inflammation develops, the tendon may get stuck on the wrong side of the pulley and prevent you from straightening the finger.
+This can leave the finger stuck in a bent position, leading to trigger finger pain.

 If a corticosteroid is not successful after two attempts and the issue is persisting, then you may be a candidate for surgery.
-The surgery involves making a small incision at the base of your finger over the involved pulley.
+The surgery involves making a small incision at the base of your finger over the involved pulley as part of the trigger finger treatment.
 The pulley is cut so that your tendon will glide smoothly without getting caught.
 This is an outpatient procedure and full recovery usually only takes a couple of weeks.

 The procedure may also be done percutaneously in our office.
-This involves the surgeon numbing you finger and using a needle to cut through the pulley.
+This involves the surgeon numbing your finger and using a needle to cut through the pulley.
 This is only an option for certain patients depending on the finger involved and the severity of the triggering.
+Physical therapy is often recommended post-surgery to restore strength and free movement, and to loosen the tendon.

 Our Awarded